pierre-rouleau/seed7-mode/README.rst

 code with the same **xref-find-definitions** and **xref-go-back** commands.

 To use `etags-c-seed7`_, put `etags-c-seed7`_ and `etags-c`_  inside a
 directory that is in your PATH.
+In a shell, ``cd`` to the root of your ``Seed7`` repository and issue the ``etags-c-seed7`` command from it.
+The command will create a TAGS file in the directory.
+It will also create a the file ``.etags-c-files.txt`` which lists all C source code files that have been indexed.

 See the PEL `⅀ Xref PDF`_ for more information of Emacs native cross reference.